Pages

 The Star Fruit

-The study shown Consumption of fruits and vegetables is vital for a diversified and nutritious diet.
+The study shows that Consumption of fruits and vegetables is vital for a diversified and nutritious diet.
 So I am going to write about Star fruit.
-The star fruit is tropical fruits the local name of Star fruit is Kamranga and scientific name Averrhoa carambola L, In Asian countries, the star fruit has many different names: bilimbi, belimbing, Chinese star fruit, Five-angled fruit, five fingers and the star apple.
-The term star fruit, however, is the most popular name, which is derived from the fact that each slice of the fruit resembles a five pointed star.
-It is common in the south of Asia, Australia and the entire island around the world.
-The fruit grows on trees are native to India, Indonesia, Sri Lanka and also grows in Bangladesh mainly in Barisal and getting popularity in other parts of the country.
+The star fruit is a tropical fruit.
+The local name of the Star fruit is Kamranga, and the scientific name is Averrhoa carambola L. In Asian countries, the star fruit has many different names: bilimbi, belimbing, Chinese star fruit, Five-angled fruit, five fingers, and the star apple.
+The term star fruit, however, is the most popular name, which is derived from the fact that each slice of the fruit resembles a five-pointed star.
+It is common in the south of Asia, Australia, and around the entire island around the world.
+The fruit that grows on trees is native to India, Indonesia, Sri Lanka, and also grows in Bangladesh, mainly in Barisal, and is gaining popularity in other parts of the country.

-Fruit: The star fruit are non-seasonal and produce 3 to 4 crops each year.
-Fruit are 2 to 6 inches in length with 5 prominent longitudinal ribs; star shaped in cross section.
-The star fruit (KAMRANGA) has five lobes covered in an edible waxy yellow skin so it’s called star fruit.
+Fruit: The star fruit is non-seasonal and produces 3 to 4 crops each year.
+Fruits are 2 to 6 inches in length with 5 prominent longitudinal ribs; star-shaped in cross-section.
+The star fruit (KAMRANGA) has five lobes covered in an edible, waxy yellow skin, so it’s called star fruit.
 The flavor of the yellow flesh is reminiscent of citrus fruit and varies from quite sour to mildly sweet, depending on variety.
-I found the range in taste from pleasantly tart and sour to slightly sweet with a complicated flavor combination that includes plum, pineapple and lemons.
+I found the range in taste from pleasantly tart and sour to slightly sweet with a complicated flavor combination that includes plum, pineapple, and lemon.
 It does contain some dark or black seeds in the center.

-Eating benefits: The star fruit is a great source of vitamin C, A, Iron and Potassium as well plenty of trace Minerals to satisfy and non-negligible amounts of Calcium, Phosphorus, Carotene, Thiamine, Riboflavin Niacin to the amino acids Tryptophan, Methionine and Lysine.
+The star fruit is a great source of vitamin C, A, Iron, and Potassium, as well as plenty of trace Minerals to satisfy and non-negligible amounts of Calcium, Phosphorus, Carotene, Thiamine, Riboflavin, Niacin, to the amino acids Tryptophan, Methionine, and Lysine.
 The star fruit is a fleshy, juicy fruit with a texture that is almost citrus, though it has also been compared to plum or Guava fruit.
-The flavor like those of an apple ranges from tart to sweet depending on which variety you sample.
-An average-size star fruit has 40 calories, 5 of those from fat.
-It has 10 grams of carbohydrates, 15% of daily requirements of vitamin A and 45% of daily requirements of vitamin C.
+The flavor, like that of an apple, ranges from tart to sweet depending on which variety you sample.
+An average-sized star fruit has 40 calories, 5 of those from fat.
+It has 10 grams of carbohydrates, 15% of the daily requirements of vitamin A, and 45% of the daily requirements of vitamin C.